llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 void @llvm.dbg.def(metadata, metadata)
 ```

-The first argument to `llvm.dbg.def` must be a `DILifetime`, and is the
+The first argument to `llvm.dbg.def` is required to be a `DILifetime`, and is
-beginning of the bounded lifetime being defined.
+the beginning of the bounded lifetime being defined.

-The second argument to `llvm.dbg.def` must be a value-as-metadata, and defines
+The second argument to `llvm.dbg.def` is required to be a value-as-metadata, and
-the LLVM entity acting as the referrer of the bounded lifetime segment specified
+defines the LLVM entity acting as the referrer of the bounded lifetime segment
-by the first argument.
-A value of `undef` is allowed and specifies the undefined
+specified by the first argument.
+A value of `undef` is allowed and specifies the
-location description.
+undefined location description.

 _[Note: `undef` can be used when the lifetime segment expression does not use a
 `DIOpReferrer` operation, either because the expression evaluates to a constant